mahmoud-f95/mahmoud-f95/README.md

 <h2 style="text-align: center;"> :wave: Hi there!</h2>
-I'm Mahmoud, A former chemical engineer who became passionate about data.
-Here I share my work, my learning tutorials, blog posts and more...
+I'm Mahmoud, A Data Engineer and a former Chemical Engineer.
+Here I share my work, my learning, blog posts and more...

 ## 📫: How to reach me
 e-mail: mahmoudfahmy640@gmail.com\